Certifiers Make Neural Networks Vulnerable to Availability Attacks: Threat Model

 Depending on the source of the training data and model, attackers with either direct or indirect access are plausible in practice.
-We will show that we can construct adversaries for both threat models in \cref{sec:backdoor_attacks}, which can attack the certification pipeline to effectively render to certified model useless.
-Analogous to the threat model of traditional backdoor attacks~\cite{gu2019badnets}, the adversary can control the trigger at runtime and introduce it into an otherwise benign input.
-Experiments have shown that this is possible in real-world settings, for example, by adding stickers to traffic signs~\cite{gu2019badnets}, or by wearing special glasses~\cite{chen2017targeted}.
+We will show in \cref{sec:attacks} that, for both threat models, we can construct adversaries that can attack the certification pipeline to effectively render the certified model redundant.
+Analogous to the threat model of traditional backdoor attacks~\cite{gu2019badnets}, the adversary can control the trigger at runtime and add it to an otherwise benign input.
+Experiments have shown that this is possible in real-world settings, for example, by adding stickers to traffic signs~\cite{gu2019badnets} or by wearing special glasses~\cite{chen2017targeted}.